winton/gitcycle/README.md

 * Note you can use gitc with a string
 * gitc qa pass, should not set ticket to pending-approval if its already resolved
 * If gitc reset happens on branch with Github issue, close the existing issue
-* gitc discuss should tag issue with 'Discuss'
+* Tag issue with milestone